bjoern-hempel/service-checker/README.md

 ## 2.) use environments

 The checker script uses the environments.conf inside the root folder (mostly inside the folder /opt/service-checker) or directly from /etc/service-checker/environments.conf.
 You can find some examples within the file environments.conf.dist.
+With the environment files you can save some server check settings without entering every time the check configs.
+Instead you can use an environment name or the a selection list to start the test.

 ### 2.1) example content for environments.conf